-The first and foremost step is to choose your dataset from Kaggle.
-You can select datasets from competitions too.
-For this article, I am choosing two datasets: One random dataset and one from the active competition.
+The first and foremost step is to open and then choose your dataset from Kaggle, which you would upload to your Google Colaboratory.
+You can also select datasets from competitions.
+For this article, I am choosing two datasets in Excel format: one random dataset and one from the active competition.

 Screenshot from Google Smartphone Decimeter Challenge